srampinogroup/PES-trotter/README.md

 Next you have a sort of minimap, on which you can click to select the landing position when running the exploration.
-On it will also be displayed the extrema and saddle points if you compute them with the button below.
-Note that you can play with the threshold to eliminate false positive detected points on flat surface.
-You have to press the button to have the points displayed in exploration mode.
+On it will also be displayed the extrema and saddle points that you can hide or show with the check button next to the *Recompute* button.
+You can set the threshold to eliminate false positive or duplicated detected points, e.g. on flat surfaces.

 #### Trajectory playback

 This allows you to set the time it takes to play a trajectory or a ride on the energy profile (see profiling below).
-You can also allow for the playback to loop back to initial position once it reaches the
+You can also allow for the playback to loop back to initial position once it reaches the end.
-    end.

-#### Controls settings
+#### Controls settings and accessibility

 Here you have miscellaneous settings regarding controls.
 On touch devices, do not deactivate joysticks or you will be unable to navigate.
+You can also swap and rotate the hue of the whole app to help with protanopia or deuteranopia.

+#### Experimental features

+The *show bonds* option reduce the size of the atomic balls and display a varying-in-size cylinder to represent bonds.
+It should not be used for big molecules, as the visiblity and performance will be poor.

 ## Exploration